efarish/portfolio/llm/corrective_rag/README.md

 - Rewritting the search query if no documents were found or the documents found were deemed irrelevant.
 - If the rewritten query does not find relevant documents, I inform the user no relevant documents were found.

 In the paper, a Google search was done to find content in the event no relevant documents are found.
 I decided not to do that as I thought it more appropriate to restrict the reponse to a corpus of documents I trust.
+If no relevant context is found in the indexed corpus, the user is informed of this.

 The corpus indexed for the RAG were three papers on RAG: